webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

   - `DB_KEEP_CACHE_SIZE` and `DB_RECYCLE_CACHE_SIZE`
   - ![SGA Buffer Cache](img/SGA_buffer_cache.PNG)
 - **Redo Log Buffer**
   - mandatory memory area in SGA. **Transaction logs** records are stored here.
+Once database started, cannot be configured.
   - changes are known as redo entries or change vectors and are used to redo the changes in case of a failure.
   - when changes are made to database(**UPDATE**), they need to get updated in Buffer Cache and Shared pool.
   - allows recent transactions to be reapplied after database restore from backup.
   - written periodically to file for backup.
 If lost, oracle database cannot start.
   - multiplexing, write to multiple logs for redundancy.
-  - `LOG_BUFFER` // total size of redo log cache.
+  - `LOG_BUFFER=25G` // total size of redo log cache.
   - extension is `.log`, but they are not log files.
 Delete them and lose database.
   - ![redo log files](img/redolog_files.PNG)
 - **Optional SGA Memory Area: Java Pool, Large Pool, Streams Pool, Result Cache**